Asahi Shinbun Tokyo Local News Reporter Harada Akemi

 While the characters in BL may be male, the works are merely a fantasy world catered towards the ideals and desires of women.
 Within the fujoshi, there are some who claim “I don’t want to destroy our world”, and have no desire to learn about the reality for gay men.
 Kakuno believes she doesn’t think like that.

-“There are fujyoshi who say they don’t want to ruin their world view, but I’d rather embrace the real world.
+“There are fujoshi who say they don’t want to ruin the world they’ve created, but I’d rather embrace the real world.
 I want to read works that reflect what gay people are actually thinking.
-However, it goes against the fact that I don’t want to bother them…”
+However, it goes against my feeling that I don’t want to bother them…”